Virtual Network Service Endpoints

 This feature is available for the following Azure services and regions:

-- Azure SQL Data Warehouse: Preview in all Azure public cloud regions
+- Azure SQL Data Warehouse: Generally available in all Azure regions.

-- Azure database services for PostgreSQL and MySQL: Preview in Azure regions where database service is available.
+- Azure Database for PostgreSQL server: Generally available in Azure regions where database service is available.

 For the most up-to-date notifications, check the Azure Virtual Network updates page.